ioskit/ioskit.github.io/_kits/CoreMotion.md

 detailedUpdates:
  - update:
      ios: iOS7
+     brief: "The Core Motion framework (CoreMotion.framework) adds support for step counting and motion tracking.
+With step counting, the framework detects movements that correspond to user motion and uses that information to report the number of steps to your app.
+Because the system detects the motion, it can continue to gather step data even when your app is not running.
+Alongside this feature, the framework can also distinguish different types of motion, including different motions reflective of travel by walking, by running, or by automobile.
+Navigation apps might use that data to change the type of directions they give to users."
  - update:
      ios: iOS8
      brief: "Core Motion provides two new classes (CMAltimeter and CMAltitudeData) which allow you to access the barometer on the iPhone 6 and iPhone 6 Plus.
 On these two devices, you can also use a CMMotionActivity object to determine whether the user is on a bicycle."